The Boss's Son

 The next morning…

-Gently, my muzzle brushed against his face.
+My muzzle brushed softly against his face.

-"Good morning little one," I welcomed him gently.
+"Good morning little one," I welcomed him.

 The pup gazed up and stared me back straight in the eyes with an innocent look on his face.